 A Register Crab Receiver (RCR) must submit a Crab Monitoring Plan (CMP) for approval by NMFS.
 The CMP must be approved before receiving any Crab Rationalization crab deliveries.
 An inspection of the processing facility must be requested 10 working days before the requested inspection date.
 CMPs will be approved for one year.
 An owner or manager must notify NMFS in writing if changes are made in plant operations or layout.
 Regulations regarding the CMP performance standards can be found at 50 CFR 680.23(g).

 Catch Monitoring and Control Plans

-A processor taking deliveries from vessels engaged in directed fishing for Pollock in the Bering Sea and Aleutian Islands Management area and the GOA Rockfish Pilot Program must operate under an approved Catch Monitoring and Control Plan (CMCP).
+A processor taking deliveries from vessels engaged in directed fishing for Pollock in the BSAI Management area and the Central GOA Rockfish program must operate under an approved Catch Monitoring and Control Plan (CMCP).
 A CMCP must be submitted to NMFS for approval prior to receiving any BSAI Pollock deliveries.
 An inspection of the processing facility must be requested 10 working days before the requested inspection date.
 CMCPs will be approved for one year.
 Regulations regarding the CMCP performance standards can be found in 50 CFR 679.28(g).

 Scales Approved for Use At-Sea

 Before a Scale Inspection can take place, the model of scale must be included on a list of scales approved for weighing catch at sea.
 The following types and models of scale have been approved by NMFS.